EnricoTrizio/TargetedDiscriminantAnalysisCVs/README.md

 Supporting material for Deep-TDA CVs

 #### Contents:
-  - Input files foor the training of the models
+  - Input files for the training of the models
   - Input files for reproducing the simulations in the paper
   - Trained models used in the paper